- Reporting to Reinier Van Mourik (Senior Scientist, Software & Data Science).

 - Led a 5-member team organizing lectures, workshops, and outreach for a 400-member campus community and 9,000+ online followers.

-- Coordinated visits such as to the Atomic Physics and Quantum Optics Lab at IISER Pune and managed campus-wide experimental physics competitions.
+- Coordinated visits including the Atomic Physics and Quantum Optics Lab at IISER Pune; managed campus-wide experimental physics competitions.

 Technical Skills